port-zero/website/content/team/tobias-brosge.md

 image: img/team/tobias.jpg
 ---

-is an experienced full stack developer who is knows his way best around the front end.
+is an experienced full stack developer who knows his way best around the front end.
 He currently swears by clean, modular components in React and Redux, but always tries to keep a close eye on all the current trends.